COVID-19: Practical Considerations: Execution of Documents

 Documents ‘Under Seal’ and Powers of Attorney

-A company may also execute a deed ‘under seal’, by affixing its common seal as authorised by the board of directors.
+When an Irish company executes a deed, it generally does so ‘under seal’, by affixing its common seal as authorised by the board of directors.
 It will often also use its common seal to execute documents that are not deeds.
 Unless the company’s constitution provides otherwise, any document to which the common seal is affixed must be signed by a director and countersigned by the company secretary, a second director or another person appointed by the directors for that purpose.
 Some companies have specified in their constitutions that the signature of only one director is required when affixing the seal.
 Again, this is something you may wish to check for in your constitutional documents.

 There is currently no electronic means for affixing a seal.
 However, companies can grant a power of attorney (which is not a deed, and does not need to be executed under the common seal) to one or more individuals to execute documents (including deeds) on its behalf.
 The attorney then executes the document (using his/her electronic signature where appropriate) on the company’s behalf without any requirement for the company seal to be affixed (but his/her signature must be witnessed if the document is a deed).
 This may be a practical solution where a company is presented with a situation where a document needs to be executed under its common seal, but the signatories and the common seal are not necessarily in the same location (as we expect to be the case with many companies at the moment).